-FACTORS 1 - KNOWLEDGE REQUIRED BY THE POSITION FL1-7 1250 points
+FACTOR 1 - KNOWLEDGE REQUIRED BY THE POSITION

-Position requires knowledge of geology and related physical sciences such as geophysics, oceanography, physics, volcanology, hydrology, or chemistry to design, conduct, interpret, and document scientific investigations.
-Areas of specialization may include geomorphology; structural geology; sedimentary, igneous or metamorphic petrology; planetary geology; economic or mining geology; engineering geology; petroleum geology; oceanography; geomorphology; paleoclimatology; paleontology; geochemistry; geochronology; soil science; volcanology; geodesy; and resource assessments for petroleum, geothermal, and engineering geologic analysis of infrastructure, subsurface, and geotechnical investigations.
+Mastery of and skill in applying advance theories, principles, processes and practices of geology and related physical sciences such as geophysics, oceanography, physics, hydrology, or chemistry to design, conduct, interpret, and document highly complex and/or multi-disciplinary scientific investigations.
+Areas of specialization may include geomorphology; structural geology; sedimentary, igneous or metamorphic petrology; planetary geology; economic or mining geology; engineering geology; paleoclimatology; paleoclimatology; paleontology; geochemistry; geochronology; soil science; volcanology; geodesy; and resource assessments for petroleum, geothermal, mineral, and engineering geologic analysis of infrastructure and geotechnical investigations.

-Knowledge of a wide range of geologic concepts, principles, and methods applicable to investigate and characterize geologic conditions associated with varied and complex problems, projects, or studies that may involve diverse geologic, engineering, hydrologic, biologic, chemical, man-made or other environmental conditions and varying processes.
-Problems encountered demand skills sufficient to apply and modify standard practices, adapt precedents, and make significant departures from existing approaches and techniques.
-Knowledge of agency and industry-accepted scientific standards and guidelines.
-Knowledge of applicable environmental and cultural statutes and regulations and agency safety standards.
-For positions responsible for public safety, the prosition requires knowledge of common failure modes and processes to evaluate risk of failure for various types of critical infrastructure and/or geologic hazards.
-For positions responsible for construction support, knowledge is required to provide recommendations for, and documentation of geologic conditions related to construction activities and foundation treatment; and knowledge to provide formal approval of foundations.
+Authoritative knowledge of a wide range of geologic concepts, principles, and methods applicable to novel problems or geologic conditions not susceptible to treatment by accepted methods that may involve diverse geologic, engineering, hydrologic, biologic, chemical, man-made or other environmental conditions and varying processes.
+Problems encountered demand competencies sufficient to make significant departures from existing approaches and techniques.
+Work requires knowledge of agency and industry-accepted scientific standards and guidelines.
+Some projects require knowledge of applicable environmental and cultural statutes and regulations, and agency safety standards.
+For positions responsible for public safety, work requires knowledge of common failure mode and failure effect processes to accurately evaluate risk and make emergency management recommendations to Bureau/Agency leadership or resources managers related to critical infrastructure and/or geologic hazards.
+For positions responsible for construction support, authoritative knowledge is required to provide recommendations for, and documentation of geologic conditions related to construction activities and foundation treatment in highly complex geologic settings; and knowledge to provide formal approval of foundations.
 For positions responsible for Outer Continental Shelf resource development, knowledge of seismic, subsurface, structural, and well log interpretation, petrophysical analysis, reservoir analysis and characterization, salt tectonics, wavelet analysis and reflectivity, key sequence stratigraphic surfaces and systems, spatial data, synthetic seismograms, regional hydrocarbon plays and trends, hydrate and sulfur evaluation, prospect risking and economics, and resource assessment is essential.

-Knowledge of data collection methods, data management, computer sciences and programming language(s) as they relate to the field of geology.
-Skill in computer systems and hardware platforms, with a strong background in experiment design, to interface field, remote sensing and laboratory instrumentation with computers for data acquisition and processing is required.
-Ability to use software applications for seismic interpretation, creation of structure, isochore, attribute maps, and structural and stratigraphic cross sections, familiarity with computerized display and mapping packages and the integration of digital databases.
 Knowledge of mathematics, statistical sampling and statistical modeling techniques applied to geophysical, physical, and/or geochemical processes.

 Knowledge of probabilistic geological hazard analysis, resource and environmental assessment analysis, source characterization, site response, and spatial variability of structural, stratigraphic. and (or) framework geology.

 Knowledge of risk assessments techniques applied to one or more areas of geology, which may include methods of assessing economic risk, environmental risk, dam safety risk.

-Knowledge of geological, geochemical, engineering geology, and instrumentation, electronics, and communications as related to the acquisition, recording, transmission, storage and analysis of geological data.
+Authoritative knowledge of geological, geochemical, engineering geology, and instrumentation, electronics, and communications as related to the acquisition, recording, transmission, storage and analysis of geological data.

 Knowledge of one or more specialized areas of geologic studies such as those involving geophysics; remote sensing; sediment chemistry and radio geochemistry; volcanology; paleontology and paleoclimatology; or minerology.

 Knowledge of a range of data analysis methods applied to geosciences, incorporating such techniques as remote sensing, field mapping and modeling, geochronology, coherence filtering, depth migration, and geochemical characterization.
-Ability to apply statistical models to large data sets and analyze data consistent with scientific and statistical principles.
+Ability to apply statistical models to large data sets and analyze data consistent with scientific and statistical principles; develop and test statistical models; and make recommendations to management on the viability of models, sample designs, or estimation methods.

-Ability to plan, organize, evaluate, and independently acquire and analyze data to document geologic processes and provide data and tools to support effective management strategies.
+Ability to plan, organize, and independently acquire and analyze data to document geologic processes and provide data and tools to support effective management strategies.
 Ability to plan, organize, and analyze a variety of geologic data to interpret, map, and predict a variety of hazards within the area of geoscience.